Providers

 Multiple Providers

-You can configure multiple providers for different use cases:
+You can configure multiple providers for different use cases and cloud platforms:

 atmos.yaml